kubeshop/botkube-docs/docs/installation/mattermost/cloud.md

    You can also use a custom username for your bot.
 However, it needs to be passed during Botkube installation in one of the further steps.
    :::

-   Past the bot name in the form
+   Paste the bot name in the form

    ![Bot Name in the form](assets/mm_form_bot_name.png "Bot Name in the form")